What we aim to solve

 What are the organization’s capabilities for doing this?

 Nana’s House depends solely on the generosity of the community.
 We are 100% community funded and every penny donated goes directly to caring for the children.
 We are 100% volunteers – no paid staff.
 We do not accept State funding.
 We are in partnership with the organization One More Child, all of the foster families we serve are licensed and trained by them to care for children in the state foster system.
 We are governed by a Christian Board of Directors who meet quarterly to oversee our activities and finances.

 How will they know if they are making progress?

-Our indicators for progress are measured by the number of children we can help; the number of qualified foster parents we can recruit; the devotion of our volunteers; and the communities’ response to our fundraising endeavors held throughout the year.
-Since the inception of Nana’s House in 2009 we have helped 55 children.
+Our indicators for progress are measured by the number of children we can help, the number of qualified foster parents we can recruit, the devotion of our volunteers, and the community’s response to our fundraising endeavors held throughout the year.
+We have helped hundreds of children since the inception of Nana’s House in 2009.

 What have they accomplished so far and what’s next?

 So far, we have completed all 8 houses in our Gated Community as well as our two-story staff apartment, our community pool, and our community garden.
 We have filled four of our houses and are in the process of placing families in the remaining homes.
 We also have three onsite staff who oversee the daily operations of our grated community and coordinate activities and events with the Director.